 Now a Macy’s in downtown Chicago, Marshall Field’s was once a pillar in the Windy City, transforming the retail experience from merely an errand to an outing worth looking forward to.
 From its ceiling designed by Tiffany & Co. to its series of retail firsts, the building has a storied history complete with success, failure, and innovation.
 It also has a history of racism that long impacted Black Chicagoans eager, like Ruby, to work and shop there.

 I like gold pens and I once had a gold cover for my Game Boy Color which I loved.
 But a gold AK-47?
 A gold Porsche?
 Why?
-I guess rich people would reply “why not?” and to that I say, pay your taxes.
+I guess rich people would reply “why not?” and to that, I say, pay your damn taxes.

 iPods, Nikons, vibrators, Hummers someone has released a really crass gold plated gadget for the arms dealer market.
 Gizmodo suggested the gold plated shuffle “signaled the downfall of civilization”, vote according to which item you think is the most revolting.

 So booking.com, in collaboration with Superfly X is offering The FRIENDS™ Experience and a chance to stay overnight in Monica and Rachel’s apartment visit the place where Ross said “PIVOT!”, and relax on Joey and Chandler’s Barcaloungers.